neelmewada/AR-Furniture-Shopping-App/README.md

 - Caching for images.
 - Built Custom UI elements from scratch.
 - Used Figma for UI/UX design
+- More features and updates are coming soon.
+(Work in progress)

 ## UI/UX Design